Doctorate in Education

 Apply for your alumni fee discount.

-To be accepted on our EdD programme, you will need a master's degree (or equivalent), in a subject related to your proposed doctoral research topic.
+To be accepted on our EdD programme, you will need a master's degree (or equivalent), in a subject related to your proposed doctoral research topic, as well as having at least three years professional experience.
+Candidates without a Masters qualification, but with a relevant qualification and/or significant professional experience may be considered at the discretion of the Admissions Tutor.

 For more information on entry requirements, visit our Graduate School website.

 If you have a clear idea about a research project of your choice, you should first determine whether the project is suitable for study at doctoral level before compiling your written statement.
-The project must also be feasible within the resources and time frame available to you; it should also address a perceived 'gap' in the literature and, most importantly, be of interest to you.
-You can receive feedback by contacting the Institute of Education.
+The project must also be feasible within the resources and time frame available to you.
+In addition, it should address a perceived 'gap' in the literature and, most importantly, be of interest to you.